A highly astute, responsible, goal oriented, enthusiastic, people-oriented professional, with ability

 (Credit: Sarah Tew/CNET)

 If there's any ergonomic complaint I can level at the Surface, it's the angle of the tablet in kickstand mode when sitting at a desk and using the small kickstand flap that folds out to form the back of the system.
 The angle is not adjustable, and while it works fine with the Type Cover attached, I would prefer it angled up a bit more.
 I found myself hunching over to get to a perfect angle.
+Display

 The 10.6-inch display is small, especially for a full Windows laptop, but it's crisp and bright and has a full 1,920x1,080-pixel resolution.
 I found myself able to work on it easily, but I could also see that you'd want to plug in a monitor for all-day use.
 The good news is that the Surface Pro supports up to 2,560x1,440-pixel resolution on an external display.
 Even if you didn't use another monitor, the Surface's IPS display is one of the best I've ever seen on a small Windows computer.
 Capacitive multitouch feels buttery-smooth.
 That's the magic that made the iPhone and iPad so fun to use.
 The Surface Pro, in painting programs and a few other apps I tried, felt comfortable to navigate.
 It's not quite as brilliant as the iPad's Retina Display, but it feels like it's getting spiritually close.